 a civil society organisation working throughout Africa since 1992, to bring creative African solutions to the challenges posed by conflict on the continent.

-political developments by bringing conflict resolution, dialogue and institutional development to the forefront as an alternative to armed violence and protracted conflict.
-ACCORD specialises in conflict management, conflict analysis and conflict prevention.
-We intervene in conflicts through mediation, negotiation, training, research and conflict analysis.
+political developments by bringing conflict resolution, dialogue and development to the forefront as an alternative to protracted conflict.

 throughout Africa, from SADC in the south, through the Great Lakes region to the Horn of Africa and in West Africa.